 - An outer layer of decorative fabric

 There are all kinds of insulated curtains, including Roman shades, hobbled shades, side-draw shades and classic curtains.
 They can be integrated into draperies, valances, shutters and other systems.
-And since the outermost layer of decorative fabric can be of any style and type, you can customize the look and feel of insulated curtains for any room in your house.
+Since the outermost layer of decorative fabric can be of any style and type, you can customize the look and feel of insulated curtains for any room in your house.

 How Do Insulated Curtains Help Save Energy?